darwinia-network/darwinia.js-1.0-deprecated/README.md

 Those api derive from RPC calls and storage queries base on pangolin endpoint at now.
-In futrue we could maintain darwinia, crab, pangolin and pangoro different derived api. taking an 'usableBalance' exmple to show how derived api working.  @darwiniaapi-derive library bersion must be greater than 2.8.0.
+In futrue we could maintain darwinia, crab, pangolin and pangoro different derived api. taking an 'usableBalance' exmple to show how derived api working.  @darwiniaapi-derive library version must be greater than 2.8.0.

 ```bash
   yarn add @darwinia/api-derive